javorszky/adventofcode2023/go/day5/readme.md

 ### Solution

+This was fairly easy, essentially just a bunch of transformation functions.

+Needed to create a function that takes an incoming number, then checks the group of mappings for the individual step, iterates over all of them, and checks if that particular value is within the range of any valid maps.
+If it isn't, it returns the incoming number as is, if it was found in a map's source side, it transformed it by the delta that the mapping happened.

+This was reasonable for the few numbers that were the inputs.

+At the end of it I got a bunch of location numbers, they were put in a slice, that slice ordered, and took the first value out of it, and that was the lowest value.

 ## Part 2

 Everyone will starve if you only plant such a small number of seeds.
 Re-reading the almanac, it looks like the `seeds:` line actually describes **ranges of seed numbers**.